Apply for emergency money

 Charitable grants are gifts of money that you don't have to pay back.
 Sometimes you can get grants in other ways, for example as furniture, equipment, or a voucher.

-If you need emergency money to help with the cost of living or for another reason, there are Council funds you can apply for depending on your need and circumstances.
+If you need emergency support, there is a Council fund you can apply for depending on your need and circumstances.

 If you or your partner receive one of the following means-tested welfare benefits or have applied for one of these benefits in the last six weeks and await a decision, you can apply for help from the Southwark Emergency Support Scheme if you need help dealing with a crisis, emergency or disaster.